Brain Stimulation May Reduce Tremors

 Deep Brain Stimulation Offers Lasting Relief From Essential Tremor

 Oct.
-30, 2003 -- People who suffer from involuntary trembling caused by a condition called essential tremor may find lasting relief
+30, 2003 -- People who suffer from involuntary trembling caused by a condition called essential tremor may find lasting relief from deep brain stimulation.

-caused by other conditions, such as Parkinson's disease, for more than six years.
+A new study confirms that the procedure safely and effectively reduces tremors in people who suffer from potentially disabling tremors not caused by other conditions, such as Parkinson's disease, for more than six years.

 Deep Brain Stimulation Provides Long-Term Relief

 In this study, European researchers followed 19 people with disabling essential tremor who did not respond to drug therapy and had a brain stimulator implanted.
 The patients were evaluated (both with their device turned on and off) one year after the procedure and again six years later.

 Researchers found that the good results achieved with deep brain stimulation after one year persisted for more than six years.
 The reduction in tremor frequency and severity and improvement in daily living activities was significant compared with before they had the implant and when the device was turned off.